kiranshashiny/Node.js_MongoDB_Express_Database/README.md

-##### Find all the entries in the db
+##### Find/List first entry in the db

-Searches the "mydb" database and "customers" collections.
+Lists the first entry in the "mydb" database and "customers" collections.

 ```